jangroth/aws-certification-notes/solutions-architect-professional.md

 * EC2 instances (can be managed by an ASG) – HTTP
 * ECS tasks (managed by ECS itself) – HTTP
 * Lambda functions – HTTP request is translated into a JSON event
-* IP Addresses – must be private IPs (example: instances in peered VPC, on-premise)
+* IP Addresses – must be private IPs (example: instances in peered VPC, on-premises)
 * ALB can route to multiple target groups
 * Health checks are at the target group level